 Every hiring decision has pros and cons associated with it.
 When a business is starting out, hiring contractors can help build it with a lot of benefits.
 As we’ll see later on, contractors do not require health insurance, paid leaves, or fixed salary amounts.
-This helps keep startup budgets financially intact.
-Furthermore, contractors can also provide certain business development advantages.
-Regular employees, on the other hand, can prove to be more loyal and attached to the organization’s values.
-They are often part of the core business team and manage product divisions.
+This helps keep small business or startup budgets financially intact.
+Furthermore, contractors can also provide certain business development advantages as the payments to the contractors can be directly linked to the business output.
+Regular employees, on the other hand, have long-term benefits and can prove to be more loyal and attached to the organization’s values.
+They can be groomed to become part of the core business teams and, in the medium to long term can even lead product divisions.

 What are the pros of hiring a contractor?

-- Startups in their early stages often require subject matter experts in business departments.
-Eg. tech experts
+- Startups in their early stages often require subject matter experts.
+Eg. Tech experts, Business compliance experts, etc.

 What are the pros of hiring a full-time employee?

-- Salaried employees are more suited to core competencies in a business.
+- Salaried employees are more suited to work in the core delivery areas of the business

 Which industries require contractors and how do you source them?

 The answer to this question lies in the fact that all businesses have different hiring requirements.
-However, most companies end up hiring contractors or freelancers at some point.
-With the rising gig economy, the need for contractors and freelance jobs have become widespread.
+However, most companies end up hiring contractors or freelancers at some point or the other.
+With the rising gig economy, and given the business need for specialists for the short term, the need for contractors and freelance jobs has become widespread.
 That added to the rise in remote work due to COVID-19 has changed conventional business practices.

 4 factors to consider before hiring a contractor